Does this test have other names?

 In some cases, your provider may need to collect the sample using a rectal swab.

 A sample contaminated with urine or toilet paper will not be accurate.
 Certain medicines

 can also affect your results.

 If your healthcare provider suspects that a certain food is causing your diarrhea,

 you may need to fast before the test.
-In addition, be sure your provider knows about
+Be sure your provider knows about all medicines,